ConvBKI: Real-Time Probabilistic Semantic Mapping Network with Quantifiable Uncertainty: Introduction

 \subsection{Contributions}

-We pose the Bayesian semantic mapping problem as a differentiable neural network layer (ConvBKI) in order to achieve the accelerated inference rates and optimized performance of deep learning while maintaining the ability to quantify uncertainty in closed form.
-We demonstrate the improved performance and inference rates compared to probabilistic mapping algorithms and demonstrate reliability compared to the most similar learning-based comparison, Semantic MapNet \cite{SemanticMapNet}.
+We pose the Bayesian semantic mapping problem as a differentiable neural network layer (ConvBKI) in order to achieve the accelerated inference rates and optimized performance of deep learning while maintaining the ability to quantify uncertainty in closed form. {Compared to previous semantic mapping works such as Semantic Fusion \cite{SemanticFusion} and Semantic BKI \cite{MappingSBKI}, ConvBKI also performs semantic mapping in a dense voxel space with Bayesian methods but reformulates the map inference as an end-to-end neural network with differentiable parameters.} We demonstrate the improved performance and inference rates compared to probabilistic mapping algorithms and demonstrate reliability compared to the most similar learning-based comparison, Semantic MapNet \cite{SemanticMapNet}.
 We also present real-world results in an open-source ROS node on challenging off-road data.

-This paper is built upon our previous work in \cite{MotionSC}, where we established a new data set and neural network for semantic mapping in dynamic scenes.
+This paper is built upon our previous work \cite{MotionSC}, where we established a new data set and neural network for semantic mapping in dynamic scenes {called MotionSC}.
 However, MotionSC was unable to bridge the sim-to-real gap from the CarlaSC simulated data set to real-world Semantic KITTI \cite{SemanticKITTI} and required accurate 3D ground truth maps, which are often unavailable in the real world.

-Compared to our previous conference paper on Convolutional Bayesian Kernel Inference \cite{ConvBKI}, we accelerate the mapping algorithm by modifying the voxel storage and more thoroughly study the reliability of ConvBKI on perceptually challenging scenarios.
-First, we evaluate ConvBKI on CarlaSC and transferring to Semantic KITTI compared to Semantic MapNet.
-Next, we present thorough ablation studies and figures in the results section.
-Lastly, we gather a real-world perceptually challenging off-road dataset and study the ability of ConvBKI to transfer from off-road driving dataset RELLIS-3D \cite{Rellis3D} to our new dataset, which is unrepresentative of the training set.
+{Compared to our previous conference paper on Convolutional Bayesian Kernel Inference \cite{ConvBKI}, we accelerate the mapping algorithm by modifying the voxel storage to a sliding local window which discards voxels outside of the local boundaries.
+Additionally, we add studies on the reliability of ConvBKI which compare ConvBKI with end-to-end mapping network Semantic MapNet on the sim-to-real transfer between Carla SC and Semantic KITTI.
+We also add more in-depth ablation studies on the effect of dynamic objects, noisy input, and the run-time of local mapping compared to global map storage.
+Lastly, we gather a real-world perceptually challenging off-road dataset and study the ability of ConvBKI to transfer from off-road driving dataset RELLIS-3D \cite{Rellis3D} to our new dataset, which is {unrepresented by} the training set.}

 In summary, our contributions are: